Data on Globes, Terrain, and Geographic Context

 Use InstancedMesh for markers.
 All markers of the same type render in one draw call.
 Per-instance attributes encode position, scale (proportional to a data value), and colour (encoding a category or metric).
 For bar markers showing values, set the Y scale to the data value.
 This creates a "bar chart on a globe" where each location shows a proportional spike.

-Data Arcs and Connections
+Great-Circle Data Arcs

 Rendering Options